 - About SQ 802

-- Managed Care in Oklahoma: Impacts on Rural Oklahomans, People with Mental Health Needs, American Indians, Oklahomans of Color, and Medical Providers (PDF)
+- Managed Care in Oklahoma: Impact on People with Mental Health Needs (PDF)

 - Together Oklahoma Talks Policy: Healthy Oklahomans & Health Care (video)